datafilter/t3st/README.md

 node test.js
 ```

-`run` sets an exit code of 1 if there were any errors.
+`run` sets an exit code of 1 if there were any failed tests.

 ### (5/4) More tests:

-You can add more `.js` tests files (and organise them in nested sub-directories) in the tests directory.
+You can add more `.js` test files (and organise them in nested sub-directories) in the tests directory.

 For more examples like async and promises, see <a href="https://raw.githubusercontent.com/devmachiine/npm-t3st/master/play/demo.js" download> this file.</a>